Pierre Soulages

 Pierre Jean Louis Germain Soulages (/fr/; Pèire Solatges; 24 December 1919 – 25 October 2022) was a French painter, printmaker, and sculptor.
-In 2014, President François Hollande of France described him as "the world's greatest living artist."
+In 2014, President François Hollande of France described him as "the world's greatest living artist".
 His works are held by leading museums of the world, and there is a museum dedicated to his art in his hometown of Rodez.

 Soulages is known as "the painter of black", owing to his interest in the colour "both as a colour and a non-colour.
 When light is reflected on black, it transforms and transmutes it.
 It opens a mental field all its own."
 He saw light as a work material; striations of the black surface of his paintings enable him to reflect light, allowing the black to come out of darkness and into brightness, thus becoming a luminous colour.

 Soulages produced 104 stained-glass windows for the Romanesque architecture of the Abbey Church of Sainte-Foy in Conques from 1987 to 1994.
 He received international awards, and the Louvre in Paris held a retrospective of his works on the occasion of his centenary.

 Early life and family

 Soulages was born in Rodez, Aveyron, on 24 December 1919.
 His father, Amans, was a carriage maker who ran a hunting and fishing shop.
-He died when Pierre was age five.
+He died when Pierre was five years old.
 Pierre was raised by his older sister Antoinette and their mother, Aglaé Zoé Julie (Corp) Soulages.
 As a child, he was interested in the area's menhirs, in Celtic carvings in the local museum, and also in the Romanesque architecture of the Abbey Church of Sainte-Foy in Conques.
 He dressed in all black, and his mother disliked it.

 Early career

 Inspired by the art of Paul Cézanne and Pablo Picasso, Soulages began studies at the École nationale supérieure des beaux-arts in Paris, but soon dropped out because he was disappointed by the traditional style.

 After wartime military service, he studied further at the Fine Arts School of Montpellier.
 He opened a studio in Courbevoie, Paris, painting in "complete abstraction", with black as the dominant colour, and experimenting with walnut oil.
 His first exhibition was at the Salon des Indépendants in 1947.
 He also worked as a designer of stage sets.
 He exhibited at the Venice Biennale in 1954, and in New York City the same year, gaining recognition in the United States.
 Betty Parsons Gallery showed his work in New York in 1949.
 In 1950, Leo Castelli organized an exhibition at Sidney Janis.
-In 1954 Soulages began showing at Samuel Kootz.
+In 1954, Soulages began showing at Samuel Kootz.
 His works were included in the two major exhibitions of European artists, Younger European Painters at the Solomon R Guggenheim Museum (1953) and The New Decade: 22 European Painters and Sculptors at the Museum of Modern Art (1955) in New York.
 In 1979, Soulages was made a Foreign Honorary Member of the American Academy of Arts and Letters.